Blog

 Industry Benchmarks for Cash Flow Forecast Accuracy

 Mean Absolute Percentage Error (MAPE) is a widely recognized metric used to assess forecast accuracy by calculating the percentage deviation between forecasted and actual values.
-The lower the MAPE, the more accurate the forecast.
-Here’s how companies perform based on this metric:

 • Top-performing companies typically achieve MAPE scores of 5% or lower for quarterly revenue forecasts, and around 8% for annual projections.